ethpandaops/assertoor/pkg/coordinator/tasks/generate_deposits/README.md

 - **`depositContract`**:\
   The address of the deposit contract on the blockchain.
 This is the destination where the deposit transactions will be sent.

+- **`depositAmount`**:
+  The amount in ETH to be deposited for each transaction.
+This setting specifies the stake amount per validator being registered.

 - **`depositTxFeeCap`**:\
   The maximum fee cap for each deposit transaction.
 This limits the transaction fees for deposit operations.